On our News pages

 Nelly Viennot’s presence as the first female assistant referee in Ligue 1 did not herald the arrival of many more female officials in French men’s football.
 Stéphanie Frappart is still the only woman to have been the main referee in Ligue 2.
 It is unclear to what extent attitudes to female referees in French men’s football are evolving.
 It may well be several years before we realise the real impact of Frappart’s appointment as referee for the match between Amiens and Strasbourg.

-Jonathan Ervine does not work for, consult, own shares in or receive funding from any company or organisation that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.
+Jonathan Ervine does not work for, consult, own shares in or receive funding from any company or organization that would benefit from this article, and has disclosed no relevant affiliations beyond their academic appointment.

 How did the moon end up where it is?